This post has been updated.

-There are at least one billion tons of plastic in the ocean.
+There are at least one million tons of plastic in the ocean.
 Creative solutions abound, but few strike marine conservation experts as practical or praise-worthy.
 Too often, says ecologist Andrew David Thaler, projects like floating plastic-filter machines amount to little more than “concept art.”

 According to Thaler, a marine science PhD and ocean-science website editor, the first “truly feasible” contraption to reduce ocean plastic is already in use: a solar-powered water wheel in Baltimore, Maryland.